ori-frenkel/CommuniDog/README.md

 ## Notes for open-source contributers
 * [![License](https://img.shields.io/badge/License-MIT-red.svg)](https://www.mit.edu/~amini/LICENSE.md)
 * The app is written in [Android Studio](https://developer.android.com/studio) (version 4.1 at least) using Java - Supported from API level 16 and more.
-* We are using [Firebase](https://firebase.google.com/) platform to restore all relevant data about users and app data.
+* We are using [Firebase](https://firebase.google.com/) platform to store all relevant data about users and app data.
 * The map service is Open-Street Map Package
 * The app requires an internet connection to work properly and works best with location services (GPS) enabled.
 * Every change in the code, requires a proper and well documented pull request.